At a glance

 For example: Consider a factory that sends its products via weekly container shipments.
 In the event of a total loss, where production ceases completely, it will have no need to incur weekly freight costs, as it has no products to ship.
 However, in the event of a partial loss, where production has reduced but not ceased, it is likely the same number of weekly container shipments will be needed, even if not every container can be filled.
 In such scenarios, if freight costs remain fixed, they should not be classified as a UWE.

-As a consequence we have introduced the Business Interruption Calculator (BI Calculator), a simple online tool that works through the gross profit calculation, offers detailed guidance on key areas and calculates an appropriate sum insured.
+Business Interruption Calculators (BI Calculator) are simple tools that work through the gross profit calculation and calculate an appropriate sum insured.